mvdan/fdroidcl/README.md

 ### Config

-You can configure the repositories to use in the `config.json` file.
-This file will be located in `fdroidcl`'s config directory, which is `~/.config/fdroidcl/config.json` on Linux.
+You can configure the repositories to use in the `config.json` file, located in `fdroidcl`'s config directory.
+This will be `~/.config/fdroidcl/config.json` on Linux.

-By default, the main F-droid repository is enabled.
-The config file will be created after the first run, e.g. once you run `fdroid update`.
+You can run `fdroidcl defaults` to create the config with the default settings.

 ### Missing features